thesabinelim/comp1531-slackr/README.md

       * How often you met, and why you met that often
       * What methods you used to ensure that meetings were successful
       * What steps you took when things did not go to plan during iteration to
-      * Details on how you
+      * Details on how you had multiple people working on the same code

     Write this in `teamwork.md`.